the ultimate travelogue is a bit slow

 Upon his return, Polo claims to have become famous and rich in China, earning him the nickname “the millionaire” in his hometown of Venice.

-This could well be the most famous travel book of them all.
-It’s a slow read though.
+The resulting book is a slow read.
 The 400+ pages of my German edition are divided into 224 chapters, each dealing with a place or phenomenon.
 There is no storyline and no strict chronological order of events.

-Instead, MP tells the reader about the things that he has either seen or heard about, and which he finds noteworthy.
-Some parts consist of mere fable and hearsay, while others seem fairly correct and paint a vivid picture of the world at the time.
+Polo (or the writer) tells us what he has either seen or heard about during his travels from East to West and back.
+Some parts consist of mere fable and hearsay, others seem fairly correct.
+Some are odd, others paint a vivid picture of the world at the time.

-The famous Lugouqiao or Marco-Polo bridge is one of those examples: Even if MP possibly only recorded what other travelers had been telling him, and even though the structure itself has undergone substantial renovations over the last 8 centuries, still… the bridge that MP describes in chapter 58 is really there, and one can almost feel the stories flow along the ancient Silk Roads serveral hundred years ago.
+The so-called Marco-Polo-Bridge near Beijing is one of the places he describes accurately.
+Even if we assume that he only retells what other travelers have been telling him about it, and even though the structure itself has undergone substantial renovations over the last 8 centuries, still… the bridge that Marco Polo describes in chapter 58 is really there, and one can almost feel his presence in the pages (and on the bridge itself).